MPT-1327: Calls

 Broadcast calls can be used to make announcements to the entire customer base on a trunked system.
 For example, if work is to be carried out on the trunked system, the owner of the system can initiate a Broadcast Call which calls every mobile on the system.
 However, the mobiles may not have talk entitlement, so the PTT may not work.
 By this means the owner can announce to all customers a short period of inoperation due to maintenance.

+Regional variants

+While MPT 1327 defines the core radio signalling protocol, several regional variants and numbering formats emerged internationally: